trifork/apoteksapp-documentation/SECURITY-SCHEME.md

 # Pharmacy API on ASP - Security Scheme

 The security scheme is based on [OAuth 2.0 Client Credentials Grant](https://tools.ietf.org/html/rfc6749#section-4.4) flow using [JWT for Client Authentication](https://tools.ietf.org/html/rfc7523#section-2.2). \
-The client JWT must be signed using a [VOCES- or FOCES-certificate](https://www.nemid.nu/dk-da/om-nemid/historien_om_nemid/oces-standarden/oces-certifikatpolitikker/). \
 Request and response examples of the communication with the authorization server (Trifork Identity Manager) can be found below. \
 A Java-based demo client is available in this repository inside the subdirectory [/pharmacy-oauth2-authentication-demo](./pharmacy-oauth2-authentication-demo).

-Regarding the signing certificate, please note:
+Regarding the signing of the client JWT, please note:
+- It must be signed using the RS256 algorithm and use [the `jwk` (JSON Web Key) Header Parameter](https://tools.ietf.org/html/rfc7515#section-4.1.3).
+- It must be signed using a [VOCES- or FOCES-certificate](https://www.nemid.nu/dk-da/om-nemid/historien_om_nemid/oces-standarden/oces-certifikatpolitikker/) issued by Nets DanID.
+  - Test OCES certificates in Trifork Identity Manager test environment.
+  - Valid OCES certificates in Trifork Identity Manager production environment.
-- The certificate must be included in the header of the client JWT.
+- The public certificate used for signing must be included in the JWK using [the `x5c` parameter](https://tools.ietf.org/html/rfc7515#section-4.1.6).
-- The certificate must be issued by the following issuer:
+  - Only a single certificate must be present.
+Not the certificate chain.

-    - Test: issuer=C = DK, O = TRUST2408, CN = TRUST2408 Systemtest VII Primary CA
-    - Production: issuer=C = DK, O = TRUST2408, CN = TRUST2408 OCES Primary CA
+Also note:
+- Do not use the refresh token.
+It is currently returned from the authorization server due to a technical limitation.

 ## Examples